 Injury to the arm, including a crush injury or fracture, can lead to swelling that presses on blood vessels and decreases blood flow to the arm.
 A prolonged decrease in blood flow injures the nerves and muscles, causing them to become stiff (scarred) and shortened.

 When the muscle shortens, it pulls on the joint at the end of the muscle just as it would if it were normally contracted.
 But because it is stiff, the joint remains bent and stuck.
 This condition is called a contracture.

 In Volkmann contracture, the muscles of the forearm are severely injured.
 This leads to contracture deformities of the fingers, hand, and wrist.

 There are three levels of severity in Volkmann contracture:

-Moderate -- all fingers are bent (flexed) and the thumb is stuck in the palm; the wrist may be bent stuck, and there is usually loss of some feeling in the hand
+- Moderate -- all fingers are bent (flexed) and the thumb is stuck in the palm; the wrist may be bent stuck, and there is usually loss of some feeling in the hand

-Severe -- all muscles in the forearm that both flex and extend the wrist and fingers are involved; this is a severely disabling condition
+- Severe -- all muscles in the forearm that both flex and extend the wrist and fingers are involved; this is a severely disabling condition

-The injury that usually causes this condition is an elbow fracture in children.
-Other conditions that can cause increased pressure in the forearm include:
+Conditions that can cause increased pressure in the forearm include:

-Paleness of the skin
+- Paleness of the skin